Protein Shakes For Weight Gain: Recipes, Dosage, & Precautions

 Can Protein Shakes Help You Gain Weight?

 Yes.
 Protein shakes may accelerate weight gain.
 However, you should not solely rely on protein shakes.
-It should be balanced with a healthy diet and an active lifestyle.
+It should be balanced/coupled with a healthy diet and an active lifestyle.
 Consuming protein shakes after a workout helps build muscle mass and boosts exercise performance in individuals who train regularly (2).

 Some studies demonstrated that consuming protein supplements, especially whey protein, can maximize lean muscle mass in people who do resistance training.
 It also improves upper and lower body strength and promotes steady weight gain (3).